Table of Contents

 - Engage sleep-controlling regions of the brain

 In the early phases of sleep, your body goes through comparable changes.
-As a consequence, meditation may help you fall asleep faster by causing these modifications.
+Consequently, meditation may help you fall asleep faster by causing these modifications.

 What Is The Best Way To Meditate?